codingcatgirl/choo/docs/transit/start.rst

       }
     ]

 As you can see, the API returned a Stop with more information (indentation added for documentary purposes).
-You can now exit transit using Ctrl+C.
+You can now exit choo using Ctrl+C.

 The stop now is defined by it’s correct country, city and name attribute.
 Also, we have its coordinates now.
 In the _ids attribute you can find its ids.
 This ID would be enough to identify the stop.
 Our input JSON could also have been ``["Stop", {"ids": {"vrr": 20009289}}]`` with the same result.